General Zizek speaks!

 - Bandit Shirin شیرین راهزن

-- Aug 17
+- Aug 16

 - 6 min read

 The blog responds to a few genuinely imbecilic recent remarks by Zizek without wasting too much time on the clown.
 Inspired by Cyrus (the virus) Grissom, and "considering my audience, I'm going to make this very quick and very simple”.
 I have placed General Zizek’s militaristic commands in the left-hand column, and I have counterposed them with quotes from intelligent radicals in the right hand margin.
 The juxtaposition speaks for itself.
+There is no need for further interpretation.

 I could go on, but why bother?